avelgest/principled-material-layers/README.md

 # Principled Material Layers
-Principled Material Layers is a Blender add-on (for Blender 3.0+) that aims to provide a convenient way to layer and paint any materials that use the Principled BSDF node as their surface shader.
+Principled Material Layers is a Blender add-on that aims to provide a convenient way to layer and paint any materials that use the Principled BSDF node as their surface shader.

 The add-on works by adding a *Material Layers* node to the Shader Editor to